- Are you brand new to playing guitar and not sure where to start?

 - Did you make progress when first learning to play but now feel stuck?

 - Maybe you think that only those born with a gift to play guitar can do so?

 Like me, you really want to learn to play or improve on guitar or as a parent you want to see your kids do so.
 But what can you do about it and at the same time avoid the frustration, the pain, the waste of time and money that many aspiring guitar players go through?

 First of all let's put a myth to sleep.
 You do not need to be born with a special gift to play the guitar.
 There is a lot of science that has proven this myth to be absolutely false.
 Anyone can learn the skills required to play the guitar and that includes you!
 Don't let frustration or lack of progress allow you to fall for this trap!

 What’s The Best Way To Learn To Play Guitar?

-There are many ways to learn to play the guitar so how do you know what the best one is?
+There are many ways that you can try to learn to play the guitar these days so how do you know what the best one is?
 Maybe you should teach yourself?
 There is a tonne of free information on the internet so that could be a possibility.
 You could buy some books, magazines or DVDs and try to learn that way too.
 You could also watch videos on YouTube or pay for these services through several of the paying sites available online.

-I tried all of those methods and they all failed me.
+I tried most of those methods and they all failed me.
 Why?
 One reason is because they are ALL created or taught with a single method of teaching and if your learning style is not compatible you will struggle and in the end not progess and likely quit just like I did frustrated.